knw5289/DS340W-Midterm/README.md

 # DS340W-Midterm

-This is our repository for our project.
+This is our repository for our project

+Right now, the information we have is our dataset